 “Commonwealth or State instrumentality” means a body or authority established for a public purpose by or under a law of the Commonwealth or of the State.

+[Section 238 amended by No. 35 of 2006 s.
+78.]

 239. Interest on moneys ordered to be paid — FLA s.
 117B

 (1) Subject to any order made by a court under subsection (2), where a court makes an order for the payment of money (other than an order for the payment by way of maintenance of a periodic sum), interest is payable, at the rate prescribed by the rules, from —